Greek Islands Cruise

 Day 4 Delphi/Rhodes 9/12 [Day 1 Greek Islands Tour]

 Today begins with a guide visit of the archaeological site.
 Our amazing local guide Penny will give us a guided tour of the ruins and new Museum of Delphi.
 Delphi was the “navel of the ancient world” and the location of the famous Delphic Oracle, whom all men great and small consulted before important decisions.
-In the afternoon we’ll drive to Athens airport, catch our flight to Rhodes, and join the rest of the group for our Greek Islands Tour.
+In the afternoon we’ll drive to Athens airport, catch our flight to Rhodes, and join the rest of the group for our Greek Islands Tour (flight included).

 [Itinerary and hotels subject to change]

 11 nights accommodation (14 with extension); All breakfasts, 5 dinners, and 3 lunches (+2 dinners with extension); All tour transport by bus, boat, and airplane (extension); All tips for guides, drivers, group meals, boat crew, and hotel staff; Full-time services of a professional tour director, local guides; All entrances: Acropolis Museum; Delphi Museum & Arch.
 Site; Meteora Monasteries (extension); Lindos; Akrotiri.
 Other included activities: guided tours of Lindos, Rhodes Old Town, & Akrotiri; Oia & Santorini village visit; Greek dancing lesson; guided Amorgos hike; volcano excursion Nisyros; wine tasting; and more.